Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 \subsection{Paper Searching and Screening}

 To illustrate the collection process of related papers, Fig.~\ref{fig62} provides the details.
 Based on our previous review, there are 55 related papers from 1992 to 2017.
-We collect 51 papers from several databases including Google Scholar, IEEE, Elsevier, Springer, ACM, etc. After carefully reading, 16 papers on other topics are excluded, and six related paper is added.
-Finally, a total of 96 research papers are retained for our review.
-The popularity and trend of ANN for the analysis of microorganism image are provided in Fig.~\ref{fig3}.
+We collect 51 papers from several databases, including Google Scholar, IEEE, Elsevier, Springer, ACM, and other academic databases.
+The keywords used for searching contains ``microorganism image analysis'', ``classification'', ``detection'', ``segmentation'', ``counting'', ``artificial neural network'', ``convolutional neural network'', and ``deep learning''.
+Their combinations are used to search related papers in these databases.
+Besides, a specific naming rule based on the publication year and article title is designed to avoid duplicate paper downloads, e.g., ``2010-Bacteria classification using neural network''.
+After carefully reading, 17 papers on other topics are excluded, and six related paper are added.
+Finally, a total of 95 research papers are retained for our review.

+The popularity and trend of ANN for the analysis of microorganism images are provided in Fig.~\ref{fig3}.
+Prior to the popularity of deep ANNs, most computer vision research works focus on developing feature engineering, which is usually based on specific domain knowledge~\cite{Liu-2020-DLGO}.
+After the proposal of AlexNet, deep learning methods (especially deep CNNs), which can learn powerful feature representations with multiple levels of abstraction directly from raw images, start to lead the research trend of computer vision~\cite{Liu-2020-DLGO}.
+Many pieces of research are devoted to studying new network structures, loss functions, attention mechanisms, and other hotspot issues.
+The development trend of ANNs also can be reflected in MIA tasks.
+Before 2014, most works adopted classical ANNs based on feature engineering.
+After, most researches employ deep ANNs to perform MIA tasks, especially deep CNNs.